Skip to content

 # To reattach later: screen -r snakemake_session

-# Request a 3-day interactive session
+# Request a 2-day interactive session (the partition maximum)

-srun -p interactive --time=3-00:00:00 --pty bash
+srun -p batch --time=2-00:00:00 --pty bash

 3. Prepare your environment and run the workflow.
 Once in the interactive session, navigate to your project directory, load the necessary modules, and launch Snakemake.